dcgerard/dcgerard.github.io/code/index.md

 category: code
 ---

 I have written a lot of code for my research.
 You can see most of it on my [GitHub Page](https://github.com/dcgerard).
-But here is a list of some of my packages:
+But here is a list of some of my R packages:

 - [ldsep](https://cran.r-project.org/package=ldsep): Linkage Disequilibrium Shrinkage Estimation for Polyploids
 - [hwep](https://cran.r-project.org/package=hwep): Hardy-Weinberg Equilibrium in Polyploids